Auditions

 All students must choose a side highlighting your vocals and acting, using one of the song options.

 The audition form is where you will upload all of your information.
 You will also need to upload a close-up photo and note all of your rehearsal conflicts on the conflict form.
 All of the information required is on the audition form, please look over in advance and do not submit until you have all of the information.
-You can upload your forms Audition Forms here soon.
+You can upload your forms Audition Forms HERE.

-Come to auditions on Saturday, September 13th at 9:00 a.m. @ Hope Chapel.
+Come to auditions on Saturday, April 11th at 9:00 a.m. @ Hope Chapel.
 Auditions begin at 9:00 a.m.; please arrive early to have time to check in and get settled in your seat.
 You should bring:

 1. The printed forms in your audition packet that you have also uploaded to Dropbox.